vaugharj1717/SpringBootDemo/demo/src/readme.txt

     -Goes above the Id field for an entity so Spring Boot knows to treat the ID as a Primary Key -The @GeneratedValue tag tells Spring to automatically generate an ID for the entity (normally by incrementing)
 @ManyToOne
-    -If an entity is the "Many" side of a ManyToOne relationship, this tag goes above the field corresponding to the "one" side
+    -If an entity is the "Many" side of a ManyToOne relationship, then this tag goes above the field corresponding to the "one" side
 @OneToMany
-    -If an entity is the "One" side of a OneToMany relationship, this tag goes above the list corresponding to the "many" side
+    -If an entity is the "One" side of a OneToMany relationship, then this tag goes above the list corresponding to the "many" side
 @OneToOne
-    -If an entity has a one-to-one relationship, this tag goes above the field corresponding to the other side of the relationship
+    -If an entity has a one-to-one relationship, then this tag goes above the field corresponding to the other side of the relationship
 @ManyToMany
     -Also exists, creates an implicit Join-Table behind the scenes -A lot of Spring users suggest not using this, and to just explicitly define your JoinTables to make life easier
 @Transient
-    -Goes above a field if the field should NOT be placed in the database -Not used often.
+    -Goes above a field if the field should NOT be placed in the database -Not used too often.
 Might use it for password security reasons?
 Cascade Types
     -Attached as a parameter to a @ManyToOne, @OneToMany, or @OneToOne -ex) @OneToOne(cascade = CascadeType.ALL)